- Share this article on Facebook

 Production will start this year with an aim for a fall 2008 release.

-Tom Cruise and Paula Wagner are producing via their C/W Prods. as well as Anderson and his Impact Pictures partner Jeremy Bolt.
+Roger Corman is producing along with Tom Cruise and Paula Wagner via their C/W Prods. as well as Anderson and his Impact Pictures partner Jeremy Bolt.

 Scott Bernstein is overseeing for Universal.